jimklimov/illumos-splitroot-scripts/README.md

 datasets under a common root (which are automatically cloned with the common `beadm clone` facility, `pkg image-upgrade` and so on).

+However, more "correct" creation of BE clones (which would take into account re-application of the dataset attributes) and subsequently the installation of packaged updates is conveniently automated with scripts `beadm-clone.sh` and `beadm-upgrade.sh` included with this project.

 Note that while splitting off the `usr` filesystem into its own dataset with maximum compression is most beneficial, it is also most problematic in modern default distributions (OpenIndiana Dev and Hipster, OmniOS)